zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex 12: Negative to Positive / Positive to Negative
 Create a program that prompts the user to enter an integer value.
 The program converts a positive integer to a negative integer, and converts a negative integer to a positive integer.
 The result is written to the console.
-The program returns an error is a float (decimal) is entered.
+The program returns an error if the user enters a float value.

 Examples:
 ```